 Food, Accommodation, Transportation:

-The Malaysian guests won’t find difficult with transportation as the country features various public transportations, taxi, bus, water cruises, metro, etc.
+The Malaysian guests won’t find difficulty with transportation as the country features various public transportations, taxis, buses, water cruises, metro, etc.

 Laws in Malaysia:

 Tourists in Malaysia should follow certain rules and regulations.

 - Preaching anti-Islamic faith is considered as a punishable offense

 - Wearing swimwear is banned in the states of ‘Terengganu’ and ‘Kelantan’

 - Both ladies and gents are advised to follow a conservative mode of dressing

 - Malay, English